jfraeys/.local-bin/docs/index.md

   - `-a` or `--disable-auto-update`: Disable Homebrew auto-updates.
   - `-n` or `--disable-notification`: Disable notifications during setup.
 - [docker_check](docker_check/Usage.md): This script automates the process of ensuring Docker is installed and running before executing Docker-related commands.
 If Docker is not installed, it provides an option to install it via Homebrew.
+- [add_yaml_header.sh](add_yaml_header.sh/Usage.md): This script ensures that YAML files within a specified directory contain the necessary `---` header.
+If a YAML file does not have the `---` header, the script adds it.
+- [wzp](wzp/Usage.md): This script automates the process of starting a new Wezterm project.
+It allows you to select a project from a predefined list or specify a project name as an argument.

 Feel free to use these scripts to simplify tasks and enhance your development workflow.